 How much is Rihanna getting paid for the Super Bowl halftime show?

+How much did Rihanna get paid for the Super Bowl halftime show?

 The amount Super Bowl halftime show performers are paid for their concert may come as a surprise to some